HyLaR: Hybrid Latent Reasoning with Decoupled Policy Optimization: Related Work

 Beyond language-only models, latent reasoning has been actively extended to MLLMs through various strategies.
 For instance, Ray et al.~\cite{mull-tokens} introduce modality-agnostic latent tokens as an internal scratchpad to facilitate free-form reasoning.
 Other approaches, such as LVR~\cite{lvr-latent} and Mirage~\cite{machine}, propose aligning generated latent embeddings with those of auxiliary images.
 While effective, these designs involve inherent trade-offs: Mirage~\cite{machine} further compresses image embeddings via mean pooling before alignment, whereas LVR~\cite{lvr-latent} focuses primarily on cropped image regions, limiting its capacity to encode visual operations over the entire image.
 To preserve global context, Laser~\cite{Laser} enforces a ``forest-before-trees'' cognitive hierarchy via dynamic windowed alignment, maintaining a probabilistic superposition of global features to prevent premature semantic collapse.
 From a training perspective, SkiLa~\cite{sketch} offers a straightforward SFT approach similar to LVR, yet it lacks RL optimization.
 Conversely, Monet~\cite{monet} presents a highly comprehensive framework combining a complex three-stage SFT pipeline with subsequent RL, though its intricate design can be challenging to implement and susceptible to accumulated training bias.

-While RL can further unlock hybrid latent reasoning, standard methods relying on Euclidean Gaussian assumptions and uniform clipping fundamentally mismatch the hyperspherical geometry and distinct variance characteristics of MLLM representations.
-To address this, we propose Decoupled Policy Optimization (DePO), leveraging vMF spherical modeling and decoupled trust-region clipping for stable and geometrically rigorous policy optimization.
+While RL can further unlock hybrid latent reasoning, standard methods are not fully aligned with the hyperspherical geometry and hybrid action variance of MLLM representations, motivating our Decoupled Policy Optimization (DePO).